John Price (cricketer, born 1937)

-John Sidney Ernest Price (born 22 July 1937) is an English former cricketer, who played in fifteen Tests for England from 1964 to 1972.
+John Sidney Ernest Price (born 22 July 1937) is an English former cricketer, who played in 15 Tests for England from 1964 to 1972.
+He played first-class cricket for Middlesex from 1961 to 1975.

 Distinctive for his extremely long angled run up and elaborate, though graceful, upright bowling action, Price could bowl outswingers at genuine pace, but his international career was hampered by a succession of injuries.
 He possessed an excellent arm in the deep, but seldom troubled the opposition with a bat in his hand.
 He took 734 wickets for Middlesex in 242 matches at just 22.39 each, carrying their attack in the late 1960s, having only established himself in the first team in 1963 at the age of 25, after playing club cricket with Wembley Cricket Club.
 He also took 192 wickets in limited overs games.